TonyYangHan/cse15l-lab-reports/cse15l-week9-lab-report-5.md

 In this part, `java` runs the compiled `ListExamples.java` along with test files.
 The standard output is directed into `std_out.txt`.
 There are no standard error because the corrected `ListExamples.java` runs perfectly.
 The exit code is 0 since there is no error.
 The program then `echo "java executed"`.

-The standard output is like this:
+The standard output in `std_out.txt` is like this:

 ```
 JUnit version 4.13.2